eduNEXT/tutor-contrib-edunext-distro/README.md

 # Build a new image

-**requirements:** you should have enabled the distro plugin, also you had have run the commands `tutor distro enable-themes` and `tutor distro enable-private-packages`.
+**Requirements:** you should have enabled the distro plugin, also you had have run the commands `tutor distro enable-themes` and `tutor distro enable-private-packages`.

 1. You should change 2 variables in your config.yml to define the new DOCKER_IMAGE_OPENEDX and DOCKER_IMAGE_OPENEDX_DEV to use.